python/cpython/Doc/library/anydbm.rst

 .. note::
-   The :mod:`anydbm` module has been renamed to :mod:`dbm` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`anydbm` module has been renamed to :mod:`dbm` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. index::
    module: dbhash